Video games in Australia: History

 Team Bondi, a Sydney-based independent third-party game developer, was founded in 2003.
 The studio was responsible for the Microsoft Windows, Xbox 360 and PlayStation 3 title L.A.
 Noire, published by multinational video game developer and publisher Rockstar Games (also popular for the Grand Theft Auto series).
 L.A.
 Noire was both a critical and commercial success, with over 5 million sales.
 Despite this, Team Bondi was in massive debt before and after the launch of L.A.
 Noire and the company wound up on 5 October 2011.

 Between 2005 and 2015, a number of other large studios operating in Australia shut down including KMM Brisbane, Pandemic Studios, Krome Studios, THQ, Visceral Games and 2K Australia.

 During the same period, smaller game developers were having success with mobile games.
 In 2010, Halfbrick, a studio based in Brisbane, released Fruit Ninja which has since been downloaded over a billion times.
 Other notable mobile games developed in Australia include Crossy Road and Framed.
 In October 2015, half of the top 10 mobile games in the App Store were Australian made.

 EB Games held the first EB Expo video game convention at the Gold Coast Convention and Exhibition Centre in 2011.
 The expo was attended by over 10,000 people.
 The expo moved to the Sydney Showground for 2012 and was held there annually until the expo returned to the Gold Coast in 2017.
 36,750 people attended the expo in 2015.

 At PAX Prime 2012, it was announced that PAX would expand internationally to Australia.
 PAX Australia was held for the first time in 2013 at the Melbourne Showgrounds.
-The annual event remains the only PAX event held out side of the United States.
+The annual event remains the only PAX event held outside of the United States.

 On 14 May 2012 GAME, which had since downsized to 26 stores, went into administration and subsequently closed down.

 The Digital Australia 2012 report, published by the IGEA, found that female participation in video gaming had risen to 48 per cent and the average age of an Australian video gamer had hit 32.
 Traditional retail sales of video games in Australia during 2012 were $1.16 Billion; digital sales were estimated at $620 Million.

 In 2013, Australia was ranked 14th in the world in terms of video game revenues.

 On 22 June 2015 the Australian Senate commenced an inquiry into the future of Australia's video game development industry.
 The subsequent report was tabled on 29 April 2016.

+In 2021 the official Games for Change Asia-Pacific Festival launched with the help of local studio Chaos Theory Games.
+The flagship event was held from October 5–7th 2021 virtually and had keynote speakers such as Prof. Anantha Duraiappah, Noah Falstein, Vince Sui, Prof. Patrea Andersen and Prof. Jonathan Louis Duckworth.